KBNLresearch/iromlab/readme.md

 ## IsoBuster configuration

 Before using Iromlab, it is necessary to change some of IsoBuster's default settings.
+This is mainly to avoid pop-up dialogs during that need user input during the imaging process.
+You only need to do this once; the changes will persist after upgrading IsoBuster to a newer version.
 Below instructions apply to IsoBuster 3.9 (Professional license).

 ### Disable all devices that are not optical drives